 Applying too much force too soon (including exercising too hard) will re-injure your injury.

-Judging when and how much force to apply to optimise tissue repair takes great knowledge, experience and skill.
+Judging when and how much force to apply to optimize tissue repair takes great knowledge, experience, and skill.
 Even then, it is easy to get wrong.

 Knowing where your pain or problem gives clues as to what the possible sources of your pain or problem.